caverac/event-framework/docs/building-the-framework-2.md

 )
 ```

 Intuitively speaking, we have created a nexus called "Commerce", a room where messages come in and get routed.
-We add the participants (payments, decision, audit) to the room, each can react to certain messages.
+We add the participants (`payments`, `decision`, `audit`) to the room, each can react to certain messages.
-We then bind the rules for who reats to what, those are what the prehensions define. *when this kind of mssage arrivesl let this particular actor feel it in this way*, e.g., when an order is placed, tge payments actor evaluates (approve/decline) the payment.
+We then bind the rules for who reacts to what, those are what the prehensions define. *when this kind of mssage arrives, let this particular actor feel it in this way*, e.g., when an order is placed, the payments actor evaluates (approve/decline) the payment.

-> “Set up a ‘Commerce’ room with three actors.
+> "Set up a `Commerce` room with three actors.If an order is placed, Payments evaluates it.
 If an order is placed, Payments evaluates it.
 If a payment is authorized or declined, OrderDecision records the result.
-And no matter what happens, Audit logs it all.”
+And no matter what happens, Audit logs it all."

 Let's create a little middleware to ensure correlation ids are threaded through: